UnivHI-MLib-Arch/ASpace-Docs/Upgrade_History/PresentStatus.md

 #### Various Digital Object improvements

-- New and/or improved functioality includes:
+- New and/or improved functionality includes:
   - The "Make Representative" feature now works: a specific file (or version of a file) can now be set as the 'representative version', which means that it will be the one that is given pride of place in the PUI display of that digital object record or digital component record
   - (A 'Make Representative' button had existed in DO records in 2.5.1, but it didn't do anything.)
   - Description data for Digital Object records can now be carried over when spawning a DO from a linked Resource, Archival Object, or Accession record.